soranauts/soranauts/apps/web/src/pages/about.md

 We create educational resources for people at every stage of their journey.
 You’ll find:

-- Step-by-step guides (wallets, bridging, staking, liquidity, etc.)
+- Step-by-step guides (wallets, bridging, staking, pool participation, etc.)
 - Explanations of new innovations (governance models, token economics, SORA Card, KUSD, and more)
 - Up-to-date coverage of ecosystem projects and their global impact
 - Practical tips so you can use tools safely and effectively